-He doesn't have the typical mad scientist look: no dirty lab coat, no electrified hair on his head.
-He is 77 years old and is a top physicist and university professor (at the University of Connecticut).
-Quite simply, he never gave up hope of realizing his dream of creating a time machine.
+He doesn't have the typical appearance of a mad scientist: no dirty lab coat, no electrified hair on his head.
+He is 77 years old and a fine physicist and university professor (at the University of Connecticut).
+Simply, he never lost hope of realizing his dream: that of creating a time machine.

 Could I not follow him?
 The professor Ronald mallett He is a myth.
 Literally.
-Its first announcements, dated January 2020, inspired this post: since then there is some news, and a timid attempt to get away from pure theory.
+Its first announcements, dated January 2020, inspired this post: since then there has been some innovation, and a timid attempt to move away from pure theory.

 Light and time